michalroots/michalroots.github.io/_posts/2022-10-13-back-to-self.md

 tags: article
 ---

 I've spent the summer of 2022 immersed in [Traditional Dream Factory](https://traditionaldreamfactory.com){:target="_blank"} - a regenerative village with super-high-energy social context overflowing with all sorts of in-real-life relating.
-As my stewardsheep 🐑 came to an end I returned to Pico island.
+As my [stewardsheep](https://handbook.traditionaldreamfactory.com/participate/stewardsheep){:target="_blank"} 🐑 came to an end I returned to Pico island.
 Suddenly I am spending pretty much all of my time alone.

 It's a huge shift.